girisukinkar/jsES6/README.md

   when JavaScript objects including arrays are deeply nested, the spread operator only copies the first level with a new reference, but the deeper values are still linked together.
 So inorder to make a change in the new copy of it we need deep copy.

-  TO make deep copy use library called loadash or ramada or make custom function
+  To make deep copy use library called loadash or ramada or make custom function

 ```javascript
     E.g const obj = { name : "Girish" , age: 27};